Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Challenges and Key Innovation

 \textbf{Challenge \#4 --- Severe load imbalance in SpMV.} Sparse matrix operations such as feature propagation (via $\mathbf{A}$) and landmark histogram similarity computation (via $\mathbf{H}^{(t)}$) can become bottlenecks despite their low computational cost.
-Irregular row sparsity often leaves some PEs idle while others stall on dense rows, leading to severe under-utilization of compute resources. \textbf{Our innovation}: We employ a static load balancing strategy based on precomputed schedule tables (Section~\ref{subsec:static-lb}).
-Rows with similar nonzero counts are grouped offline and assigned iteration-wise across $P$ PEs, ensuring balanced work per cycle.
-At runtime, each PE fetches its assigned row index from the schedule table and proceeds without dynamic scheduling overhead.
-This eliminates under-utilization and prevents sparse propagation from becoming a bottleneck, sustaining high PE throughput.
+Irregular row sparsity often leaves some PEs idle while others stall on dense rows, leading to severe under-utilization of compute resources. \textbf{Our innovation}: We employ a static load balancing strategy based on precomputed schedule tables (Section~\ref{subsec:static-lb}), eliminating under-utilization.

-Beyond the above optimizations, our core contribution is the first end-to-end accelerator that integrates Nyström-based HDC with graph classification, delivering \emph{improved} accuracy while achieving significant speedup and energy efficiency on resource-constrained FPGAs compared to much more powerful CPUs/GPUs, thereby enabling practical edge deployment across real-time applications.